Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 i Our VPN Buyer’s Guide provides a complete introduction and all you need to know to choose the best VPN for your needs.

-Oregon Ducks Basketball
+The Legacy and History of Oregon Ducks Basketball

 Oregon features strong men’s and women’s teams although neither are in the top 25 of the NCAA rankings this year.
 They both play in the 12,364-person capacity Matthew Knight Arena on the east side of the University of Oregon campus in Eugene.